-Recommended: An English course focusing on the novel (ENGL 371, 384, 412, 482).
-(3-0) ENGL 308 Writing Poetry (3 sem. hrs.)
+Recommended: An English course focusing on the

+novel (ENGL 371, 384, 412, 482).
+(3-0)

+ENGL 308 Writing Poetry (3 sem. hrs.)

 An advanced study and application of poetic form and content, focusing on evaluating and producing literary poetry.

 Prerequisite(s): ENGL 207 or 208.

 Recommended: An English course focusing on poetry (ENGL 316, 372, 471).
-(3-0) ENGL 310 Writing Creative Nonfiction (3 sem.
+(3-0) ENGL 310 Writing Creative Nonfiction (3 sem. hrs.)

-hrs.)
 An advanced study in the reading and writing of literary nonfiction, known as the "fourth genre": topics may include biography, memoir, spiritual autobiography, and/or other personal nonfiction genres.
 Prerequisite(s): ENGL 207 or 208.
 (3-0) ENGL 316 Poetry in the Twentieth Century (3 sem. hrs.)
 A study of poetry, its forms, conventions, and innovations in its development during the twentieth century, with particular representation from the American tradition.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 318 Modern Canadian Literature (3 sem. hrs.)
 A study of representative works of modern Canadian poetry, fiction, and drama.
-NB: This course may not be taken for credit if ENGL 218 is taken for credit.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 334 European Literature in Translation (3 sem. hrs.)
-A survey of European drama and prose classics exploring and critically evaluating the shift in worldviews from Dante's Christian humanism to Kafka's and Camus' modern existentialist views and focusing on the theme of human nature (the self) and the purpose of human life.
-Works are discussed in their historical and cultural contexts.
+A survey of European literary classics in translation, examining these works in their historical and cultural contexts.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 340 Indigenous Literatures (3 sem. hrs.)
-Indigenous Literatures introduces the burgeoning field of Indigenous literary studies, with a focus on literature written by Canadian Indigenous and Métis authors, poets, and playwrights.
-Applying "First Peoples Principles of Learning", students will discuss, experience, examine, and write about several genres, including oral traditions, poetry, drama, fiction, and non-fiction.
+Introduces the burgeoning field of Indigenous literary studies, with a focus on literature written by Canadian Indigenous and Métis authors, poets, and playwrights.
+Applying "First Peoples Principles of Learning" students will discuss, experience, examine, and write about several genres, including oral traditions, poetry, drama, fiction, and non-fiction.
 Through literature and language, students will explore the key themes of local knowledge and place, respect, resilience, and trust.
-Prerequisite(s): 6 sem. hrs. of English, and third-year standing.
+Prerequisite(s): 6 sem. hrs. of English and third-year standing.
 (3-0) ENGL 348 World Drama (3 sem. hrs.)
 This survey course of the dramatic literature of the past 2500 years begins with the Greek and Roman classic drama and principal Asian drama.
 It then examines the Christian drama of the Middle Ages, the Renaissance neoclassical drama of the early modern period, and the eighteenth-century antecedents to the realistic drama of the nineteenth century.
 Students also explore the modern drama of the twentieth century, and the global contemporary international drama of the twenty-first century.
 This is a reading and discussion course that requires students to read major plays and attend live performances of world dramatic masterpieces being performed at local theatres.
 Cross-listed: THTR 348.

-Prerequisite(s): 9 sem. hrs. of English, or third-year standing.
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 351 Shakespeare I (3 sem. hrs.)
 An intensive study of selected works by William Shakespeare situated in their Elizabethan and Jacobean contexts.
 Works studied may include Venus and Adonis, the history play Richard III, the comedy The Merchant of Venice, the tragedies Titus Andronicus, Hamlet, and Antony and Cleopatra, and the romances The Winter's Tale and The Tempest.
 Cross-listed: THTR 341.

 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 352 Shakespeare II (3 sem. hrs.)
 An intensive study of selected works by William Shakespeare situated in their Elizabethan and Jacobean contexts.
-Works studied may include: the sonnets, the history play Henry IV (Parts 1 and 2) or Henry V, the comedies A Midsummer Night's Dream and As You Like It, the problem play Measure for Measure, the tragedies King Lear and Macbeth, and the romance Cymbeline.
+Works studied may include the sonnets, the history play Henry IV (Parts 1 and 2) or Henry V, the comedies A Midsummer Night's Dream and As You Like It, the problem play Measure for Measure, the tragedies King Lear and Macbeth, and the romance Cymbeline.
 Cross-listed: THTR 342.